 The salt ponds, which cover most of the west end of the island, was at one time home to thousands of Roseata Flamingos.
-These birds were nearly made extinct by the early 1950`s from being hunted for food and feathers.
+These birds were nearly made extinct by the early 1950`s.
+They were being hunter for food and their feathers.
 They are now just making a come-back to where their number are growing.

 Anegada provides a perfect habitat for the Roseata Flamingos.
 These birds feed on microscopic aquatic creatures, such as Brime Shrimp, found in the salt ponds.
 This creatures contain Carotene which gives flamingos their distinctive pink tinted feathers.